stadium-software/tabs/README.md

 1.2.1 Fixed 'no-scrollbar bug' for wide tabs (tabs.css only)

+1.3 Added
-1.3 Added a gap variable for defining the width of the gap to be shown between tabs (default is 0) (both CSS files)
+1. A gap variable for defining the width of the gap to be shown between tabs (default is 0) (both CSS files)
+2. A variable for the content tab background color  (both CSS files)

 # Common Setup